shdigitech/docker4crmebpro/README.md

     <aside>
     💡 Note: at the time of writing this document, CRMEB has a bug that the admin page will redirect to its login page on port 80 instead of our custom port, simply add the port number back to the login page URL and you should be able to access the login page.
-    💡 If you encounter 'login failed' after installation.
-Restart containers should fix it.
     </aside>

 9. This docker-compose combo also packs a PHPMYADMIN for easy database access, you can find it at